Quest for the best baby monitor: our baby monitor reviews

 Our top picks for best baby monitor, some cautionary advice, the best wifi baby monitors, and our full roundup of baby monitor reviews for 2021.

 Best baby monitor battle royale

 Ah, the baby monitor.
 Like an expensive walkie-talkie, but you don’t get to talk and the other person doesn’t know you’re listening.
 It might feel like a relatively modern invention, but the first baby monitor was actually released in 1937.
 These days, thanks to wifi baby monitors, you can hear and see your baby from across the house and even the other side of the world.
-(FaceTime works too.)

 Shopping for a baby monitor can be overwhelming.
 The sheer number of choices, the endless lists of features, and the fact that this may be your first time using one of these— how do you even know what you want?
 Welcome.
 You’re in the right place.
 Between the two of us here at Fathercraft, we’ve tested and reviewed dozens of baby monitors over the past 7 years across 4 different kids.
 On this page, you’ll:

-- Get our picks for the best baby monitors of 2019
+- Get our picks for the best baby monitors of 2021

 - Understand the most important features you should look for in a monitor, and why they matter (hint: you don’t need soothing light shows…)

 - See what you need to know about wifi baby monitors